MISSION AND HISTORY

 Jesse has performed in The Vagina Monologues and countless other theatrical productions.
 She has performed in leading roles at CASA 0101 including You Don't Know Me,Hoop Girls,Heart on a Wire and Between Fingertips as well as hosting the CASA 0101 Poetry Slam.
 Jesse and The Roots and Wings Project hosted the 99 poet event Occupy This! in collaboration with Josefina Lopez (author of Real Women Have Curves) and Casa 0101 in January 2012.
 Jesse has also worked extensively in radio and independent film, and was a featured artist in Kate Crash's documentary LA Woman.

 Jesse is an Arts Education veteran, with extensive experience writing curriculum and teaching Theater and Creative Writing to people of all ages and backgrounds including underserved and incarcerated youth.
-She works with some of the most prestigious organizations in the nation including Center Theatre Group, Inside OUT Writers, Inner City Arts, & Performing Arts Workshop, among others, and teaches customized workshops to both children and adults under The Roots and Wings Project.
+She works with some of the most prestigious organizations in the nation including Center Theatre Group, The Geffen, Inside OUT Writers, Inner City Arts, & Performing Arts Workshop, among others, and teaches customized workshops to both children and adults under The Roots and Wings Project.
 Jesse was awarded a Flourish Foundation grant for partnership with J.U.I.C.E. for the Roots and Wings Project Theater Program.

 Ramona Pilar Gonzales (Social Media Consultant)is a writer/performer and native Californian.
 She has performed with the Bilingual Foundation for the Arts, Casa 0101, Cornerstone Theater Company, The Denver Center Theater, and East Los Angeles Repertory Theater Company.
 Her dramatizad essay, Del Plato a la Boca, El Ritmo te Toca, received a grant from La Plaza de Cultura y Artes Foundation.
 She is a founding member of the theater performance group Tongue in Chíc*ana.
 She has also written , produced and directed several short plays and films.
 When not making prose or performing, she works as Social Media Manager for The Roots and Wings Project.
 Ramona has a B.A. in Film and Cultural Representation from UC Davis and an MFA in Creative Writing from Antioch University, Los Angeles.